Dublin Circus Festival 2016 PostmortemJuly 13, 2018

 - Game prizes

-As the representative from the DIT Circus Society, I budgeted for the event (Necessary as part of the application to get funding from the societies office), acted as the end of the line for venue contact to facilitate payments and organised the monthly meetings for the festival.
+As the representative from the DIT Circus Society, I budgeted for the event (Necessary to get funding from the societies office), acted as the end of the line for venue contact to facilitate payments and organised the monthly meetings for the festival.

 Although I stuck to the idea of running the festival as a collaborative effort, I unintentionally became the coordinator while trying to keep all of the individual components moving and communicating as smoothly as possible.